mackysoft/Vision/README.md

 |Level 2|20m ~ 30m|

 The last level and beyond will be treated as invisible.

+If Distances is empty, `{ 0f , Mathf.Infinity }` will be used as a fallback.
+In that case, currentDistance will always be 1.

 > `BoundingDistances` can be adjusted visually from the scene view !